-A bruschetta recipe is one of the best Italian appetizers.
+A simple bruschetta recipe is one of the best Italian appetizers.
 It is made by rubbing garlic over grilled bread, then adding olive oil, tomatoes, salt and pepper.

 Some types of bruschetta recipe might also include cured meat, cheese, tomatoes, beans, or vegetables.
 The best-known bruschetta recipe outside Italy features fresh tomato, garlic and onion, fresh basil, and mozzarella.